xerions/phoenix_swagger/README.md

 ## Generate Swagger File

-After adding swagger spec to you controllers, recompile your app `mix phoenix.server`, then run the `phoenix.swagger.generate` mix task for the `swagger-ui` json file generation into directory with `phoenix` application:
+After adding swagger spec to you controllers, run the `phoenix.swagger.generate` mix task for the `swagger-ui` json file generation into directory with `phoenix` application:

 ```